TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 self.MainMidWindow.pack_propagate(0)
 ```

 Labels are created to display the time and the temperature.
+The parameters used are what window the label is placed into, x offset, variable that will be shown in the label, background and foreground.
 With the following code a label is created, setup and placed:
 ```
-self.tempLabel = Label(self.MainMidWindow, padx =10 , textvariable=self.temperature, bg = 'black', fg = 'black')
+self.tempLabel = Label(self.MainMidWindow, padx =10, textvariable=self.temperature, bg = 'black', fg = 'black')
 self.tempLabel.config(font=("Courier 20 bold"))
 self.tempLabel.place(x=380,y=340)
 ```